openapi-processor/openapi-processor-spring/docs/mapping/basic.md

 ## OpenAPI to Java type mapping

-The following table shows the automatic mapping of types from OpenAPI to Java.
+The following table shows the automatic mapping of OpenAPIs primitive types to Java.

 `type`    | `format`    | generatr Java type
 ------    | --------    | ------------------